-The participants said that they had benefited from their NHSEYF membership: they spoke about their own personal development as well as their enhanced communication skills and self-confidence:
+The participants said that they had benefited from their NHSEYF membership; they spoke about their own personal development as well as their enhanced communication skills and self-confidence:

-'It's improved my confidence level' (Usman).
+"It's improved my confidence level."
+[Usman]

-'I developed team working skills, public speaking skills, you know, just confidence in general' (Chloe).
+"I really developed team working skills, public speaking skills, you know, just confidence in general."
+[Chloe]

-Motivation: 'The reasons behind why I wanted to join'
+Theme: "The reasons behind why I wanted to join": Motivation